passiv/snaptrade-sdks/sdks/python/docs/apis/tags/TradingApi.md

 <a name="get_calculated_trade_impact_by_id"></a>
 > Trade get_calculated_trade_impact_by_id(portfolio_group_idcalculated_trade_idtrade_id)

-Return details of a specific trade before it's placed
+Return details of a specific trade before it&#x27;s placed

 ### Example